 This also helps the image not break if you have a big monitor, as it will be large enough accordingly.
 However, this is one of the things that you can compromise on as 1080p is still a Full HD experience and it won’t look bad on average-sized monitors.

-Panel – VA and IPS are both excellent choices and the best screen type that you can get at the time, anything else is an older technology.
+6. Panel – VA and IPS are both excellent choices and the best screen type that you can get at the time, anything else is an older technology.
 Is it also a curved display monitor?
 These are very popular these days.

 7. Response Time – Response times are essentially how fast the screen can keep up to constantly changing imagery, so the lower it is, the better.

 The Best Cheap Gaming Monitors For PS5

-Now that we have the necessary information out of the way about what makes a gaming monitor great for the PlayStation 5, let’s take a look at our options and help you get the best monitor for gaming on PS5, on a budget.
+Now that we have the necessary information out of the way about what makes a gaming monitor great for the PlayStation 5, let’s take a look at our options and help you get the best monitor for gaming on PS5, on a budget (our top picks).

 1. LG 32UL500-W 32 Inch